brgrhrng/BINF6250F25/projects/project10/README.md

 # Current todo list:
     TODO:
-    * Math
-        * SCALING in run_baum_welch; when do we decrease in the loop (after the for loop???)
-            * may need to keep track of how many times we've updated to scale?
-        * A_matrix is getting huge

-    * how do we update the HMM model when current is updated>
-    * related to above - is the model being updated at all?
-        ** Not really using the "object oriented nature" of what we've done.
+    * how do we update the HMM model when current is updated> ** Not really using the "object oriented nature" of what we've done.
            Only thing I'm using is the emissions_probs...

     * do we need to initialize the model with other values?
+        * I would do this outside of the bw_stuff and in the hmm code supports.
-        * create an alphabet?
+        * create an alphabet? (started bw_create_alphabet)
         * create default entries for hidden states and initialization states?

-    * I'm getting numbers but I have no idea if they are correct or not!
+    * I'm getting numbers but I have no idea if they are correct or not

-    DONE:
-    X Need to find out why matrices are not being returned properly ?copy

-    X Compare function isn't working properly?

-    X Why are the returned matrices the wrong dimensions??????

-    X !!! we need a way of breaking out of both the for loop and the while loop (other than max_loop)

-    X will need to add the probabilities after we have (part of the training) looked at all of observations in our training list

-    X Math issues:
-        X make sure that we are only using: beta[t-1], gamma[t-1], xi[t-1]

-            X keeping it in log space helps, but is not all we need to do? changed
+    * Marcus suggested that if we wanted to use this to do something research worthy he would be impressed, but I really don't have any ideas on this subject

 # Pseudocode
 Put pseudocode in this box: